 For example, if a customer paid for an expensive shipment of products that had to be kept above freezing and then claimed that it arrived frozen, a company could verify if this was the case before replacing the order.
 If blockchain was used for the shipping process, one of the bits of data recorded in the block could be the shipping container’s internal temperature.

 One of the most common uses for a blockchain is cryptocurrency.
 Without it, this digital monetary system would not be able to function properly.
 The blockchain records each bitcoin or other cryptocurrency and who owns it at any point in time.
+Read the latest blockchain news at gmBlockchain.
+Cryptocurrency traders can benefit a lot from using quantum ai trading.

 Many banking transactions are digital these days, which makes blockchain a useful tracking tool in the banking industry.